 The upland habitats in the Scrub Jay/Gopher Tortoise Preserve Area are maintained using the following techniques: mechanical chopping, timbering, and mowing.
 Controlled burns, were originally planned to be used but has been utilized minimally because the proper conditions to allow a burn at this location rarely occur long enough to allow a complete burn.
 Up to this point, mechanical clearing has been the primary tool utilized for habitat management.
 Following agency recommendations prescribed fire has been reevaluated and the prescribed fire assessment provided in the 2016 assessment is being followed and utilized to maintain the pre-existing trail network to be used as fire breaks.
 The ongoing maintenance efforts and plan will consider preparation of fire breaks and reduction of fuel load for the potential and possibility of prescribed burns when it can be feasibly implemented.
+We are working to maintain the height of flammable shrubs at or below three feet to reduce the risk of wildfire in the conservation easement conveyed to the St. Johns River Water Management District for mitigation as described in the document Ecosystem Management Prescriptions Recommended for Conservation Easements Conveyed to the District Solely for Mitigation.

 As permitted, the preserve is divided into four management units per preserve (north and south); thereby, allowing the differences in vegetative density and age to be considered when determining type and intensity of management.
 Unit management was intended to allow as much of the preserve as possible to be maintained in optimal condition.
-The management units will be treated individually with the areas of active management being rotated to minimize short-term impacts to wildlife species and to create mosaics in stand age, vegetative diversity, and vegetative density within the area.
+The management units are treated individually with the areas of active management being rotated to minimize short-term impacts to wildlife species and to create mosaics in stand age, vegetative diversity, and vegetative density within the area.

 Mowing has been utilized to keep saw palmetto and vegetation overall at lower heights, to increase native herbaceous species, and to discourage woody saplings from eliminating the understory.
-Mowing will mostly assist in maintaining optimal habitat for gopher tortoises, but will also provide significant management value for jays.
-The scrub jays observed during the previous monitoring period were utilizing areas mowed two years ago.
+Mowing will assist in maintaining optimal habitat for gopher tortoises, but will also provide significant management value for jays.
+The scrub jays observed during the previously were utilizing areas mowed within two years.
 These methods will also be used to decrease the density of scrubby species in the understory to maintain the necessary ratio of scrub oaks to open space for optimal scrub jay nesting habitat.
 Bush hogging and chopping will also aid in keeping the trees from closing in the canopy.